Sunf1ower113/Auth-API/README.md

 1. **Register a New User:** Send a POST request to `/register` endpoint with user details (email and password) in the request body.
 2. **Authenticate User:** Send a POST request to `/login` endpoint with user credentials (email and password) in the request body.
 Upon successful authentication, the server will respond with a JWT token.
 3. **Access Protected Routes:** Include the JWT token in the Authorization header of subsequent requests to access protected routes.

-## Configuration
-The project can be configured using environment variables or a configuration file.
-You can customize settings such as database connection details, JWT secret key, and server port.

 ## Dependencies
 - [JWT-Go](https://github.com/dgrijalva/jwt-go): Library for JSON Web Tokens (JWT) in Go.